 His response?
 “I've never had that luxury before."

-Our report on quality of life for people living with a brain tumour revealed that almost one in four of the patients we surveyed had no single point of contact for information about their treatment, never mind a named CNS.
+Losing Myself, our report on quality of life for people living with a brain tumour revealed that almost one in four of the patients we surveyed had no single point of contact for information about their treatment, never mind a named CNS.

 In other words, there was no healthcare professional whom they could call without hesitation if they were bothered by changing symptoms or struggling with their emotions or worried about the prospect of surgery.